Austrian passport: Visa requirements

 Visa requirements for Austrian citizens are administrative entry restrictions imposed by the authorities of foreign states on citizens of Austria.
-As of 4 January 2024, Austrian citizens had visa-free or visa on arrival access (including eTAs) to 188 countries and territories, ranking the Austrian passport 5th in the world in terms of travel freedom (tied with Danish, Dutch, and Swedish passports) according to the Henley Passport Index.
+As of 4 January 2024, Austrian citizens had visa-free or visa on arrival access (including eTAs) to 194 countries and territories, ranking the Austrian passport 3rd in the world in terms of travel freedom (tied with Finnish, Luxembourg, and Swedish passports) according to the Henley Passport Index.

 Austrian citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

 Holding a second passport

-Austria allows its citizens to hold a second Austrian passport to circumvent certain travel restrictions (e.g., some Arab countries, such as Iraq (except Iraqi Kurdistan), Oman, and Mauritania, do not allow entry to Austrian passport holders with Israeli passport stamps).
+Austria allows its citizens to hold a second Austrian passport to circumvent certain travel restrictions.
+Some countries in the Arab League do not allow entry to passport holders of any nationality with Israeli visas or passport stamps.

 Holding an Austrian passport and a foreign passport at the same time—i.e., dual citizenship—is restricted under the current Austrian nationality law.
 In general, only those who acquired multiple citizenships at birth can have dual/multiple citizenship.
-Austrians who voluntary acquire citizenship of another country automatically lose their Austrian citizenship, unless they have obtained permission to retain their Austrian citizenship (Beibehaltung der Staatsbürgerschaft) beforehand.
+Dual citizenship is also permitted for descendants of persecuted persons, such as descendants of Holocaust survivors.
+Austrians who voluntarily acquire citizenship of another country automatically lose their Austrian citizenship, unless they have obtained permission to retain their Austrian citizenship (Beibehaltung der Staatsbürgerschaft) beforehand.

 History

-Before Austria became a member of the European Union in 1995, passports had an outer light brown/inner dark brown cover ("Serie A–E") until sometime during the 1970s, when it switched to a dark green cover.
+Before Austria became a member of the European Union in 1995, passports had an outer light brown/inner dark brown cover ("Serie A–F") until sometime during the 1970s, when it switched to a dark green cover.
+The series of brown passports used various security featured that were abandoned with the introduction of the green models.

+Also, there was no need for a 2nd passport of a wife, she was added to the passport and an additional photo inserted.
+Up to four kids were added by listing these in the passport with names, age (not date of birth) and sex, no descriptions needed, no photos.
+Starting with "Serie A" the name of the passport holder was written to the outside, this also was abandoned with the green and later models.